On the image of higher signature maps

-induced by the previous comparison map and reduction mod $2$ of the coefficients is commutative.
-The most naive Hodge-type conjecture about the real cycle class map $\widetilde{\gamma}_\Rb^c(X)$ is then to predict that this map is surjective.
-This is too optimistic since there are already obstructions in the case $c=0$ and $d=1$, namely connected components of curves.
-One of the goals of this paper is to propose a more refined statement that is more likely to be true.
+The most naive conjecture one can make about the quadratic real cycle class map $\widetilde{\gamma}_\Rb^c(X)$ is then to predict that this map is surjective.
+This is too optimistic: there are already obstructions in the case where $c=0$ and $\dim(X)=1$, namely the case of connected components of curves.
+One of the goals of this paper is to propose a refined statement that is more likely to be true.
 We eventually arrive at the following conjecture: